-79. Food Committee.
+80. Food Committee.
 The Oregon Country Fair has a Food Committee, which is responsible for the selection of new food booths and the coordination of food policies.
 The committee aspires to maintain quality food service to the public while serving as a representative body for the food booths by making recommendations and proposals to the OCF Board concerning food booth policies.
 The Food Committee appreciates your feedback and is available for problem solving.

-80. Menu.
-Each year returning vendors are required to fill out a "Blue Sheet" that lists all approved menu items and allergens used in the booth.
-Any changes to your menu must be approved by the Food Committee.
-All new menu items must be juried by the Food Committee at their last meeting in May.
+NEW: 81.
+Menu.
+Each year returning vendors are required to fill out a "Blue Sheet" (a digital form) that lists all approved menu items and allergens used in the booth.
+Any changes to your menu must be proposed on your Blue Sheet Form and approved by the Food Committee, All new menu items must be juried by the Food Committee at their last meeting in May.
 Food vendors at the Fair are required to make a significant contribution to the menu items they serve.
 Prepare as many items as possible from scratch.
 Some element of your principal items must be made from scratch.
 Mere assembly does not constitute a significant contribution.
 We encourage you to use fresh ingredients, sourced locally, and organic whenever possible.
+Food vendors must list all food allergens (milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, soybeans, sesame) on their public menu display when applicable.